Some of the below information is in PDF format

 List of Properties approved for sale

-The list of properties to be offered for sale at public auction is available each year in early December.
-If you are interested in obtaining the list of properties, check this website during the first week of December.
+The list of properties to be offered for sale at public auction is available each year in early December, for the February sale, and April for the May or June sale.
+If you are interested in obtaining the list of properties, check this website during those time periods.
 If you would like to be notified when the next list will be available, please e-Subscribe for property tax sale notifications.
 For the most current instructions for purchasing property at the Sacramento County tax sale, please read the

 Public Auction Information (PDF format) document.